 To get the most out of your time, it’s best to put your own structure in place.
 You can do this by blocking off time based on how you work best.
 A few tips:

 - Block off half an hour for email at the beginning, middle and end of your day.
 You’ll get through emails more quickly when you process them all at once, and you’ll get more work done if it’s uninterrupted.

 - Schedule regular times for the tasks you don’t want to do.
 If you hate accounting, choose a regular day either once a month or once every two weeks for getting it done, rather than pushing it off indefinitely.

 - Shut off the internet.
 Or at least, the sites that distract you the most.
 You can block all access off with apps like Freedom, or selective sites with Self Control.

-As your business gets busier, so, too, will the time you spend on accounting, whether it’s tracking and invoicing for your time, billing for materials, or getting flaky clients to pay.
+As your business gets busier so too will the time you spend on accounting, whether it’s tracking and invoicing for your time, billing for materials, or getting flaky clients to pay.
 It’s important to have tools that streamline your efforts.
-This guide to small business invoicing from Xero Accounting Software is a great place to start researching best practices.
+This guide to small business invoicing is a great place to start researching best practices.

 Image Source: Young Business Man via Shutterstock

 And, it’s got to be said, having an accountant or a book-keeper on your side can save you both time and headaches, especially when it comes to understanding your tax obligations.
 They’ll likely you save you more money than they cost.

 Managing Client Expectations